hongquandev/promptzy/README.md

 ## 📖 Usage

 1. Launch the application
-2. Choose your storage preference (local, Supabase, or both)
+2. Configure your Supabase connection in Settings
+3. Use the "Refresh" button to load your prompts after setup
-3. Add prompts with the "+" button
+4. Add prompts with the "+" button
-4. Assign tags to organize your prompts
+5. Assign tags to organize your prompts
-5. Use the search box and tag filters to find prompts
+6. Use the search box and tag filters to find prompts
-6. Select a prompt to copy it or edit its details
+7. Select a prompt to copy it or edit its details

 ## 🧩 Tech Stack